The New England Journal of Medicine March 05, 2020

 Setting

-Population Patients aged 14 years and older with extensively drug-resistant (XDR) tuberculosis, or treatment-intolerant or non-responsive multidrug-resistant (MDR) tuberculosis.
+Population Patients aged 14 years or older with extensively drug-resistant (XDR) tuberculosis, or multidrug-resistant (MDR) tuberculosis intolerant or nonresponsive to prior therapy.

 Study Limitations